Student Training

 8. Complete the interactive course.

-Incoming students who are new to CSUF in Fall 2023 must complete the assigned training by the deadline of 11:59pm on Sunday, October 1, 2023.
+All enrolled students must complete the assigned training by the deadline of 11:59pm on Tuesday, October 15, 2024.
 A registration hold will be placed on the accounts of students who do not complete the training by the deadline.
 This type of hold prevents changes to class schedules and class registration, and it cannot be lifted until after successful completion of the assigned Title IX training.

 Canvas Support